wso2/docs-ei/en/streaming-integrator/docs/guides/handling-errors.md

     select symbol, amount, _error
     insert into tempStream;
     ```
-    The Siddhi query uses the `cast("abc", "double")` which intentionally generates an error for testing purpose.
+    If you do not specify the on-error action for a stream  via the `@OnError()` annotation, the event is logged and dropped.

-    if no @OnError() is specified, the event will be logged and dropped.
+- Sinks

-2. With Sinks
+    You can specify this on-error action by including the `on-error` parameter within the sink configuration as shown below.

     ```
     @OnError(action='STREAM')
     @sink(type = 'http', on.error='STREAM', blocking.io='true',